badlydrawnrob/anki/source/docs/advanced/index.md

 You'll already know about `--color-code-light` and `--color-code-dark` variables.
 You can also find other variables in [`print-first-css`](https://github.com/badlydrawnrob/print-first-css) and `anki`.
 In your Anki Child Theme, you can override those variables in `:root`.
 See the `"devDependencies"` in the `package.json` file.

 ### Step 2
-You compile into the `build/` folder, and to the `main.css` CSS file with the following command:

 > `npm run build`

+You compile into the `build/` folder, and to the `main.css` CSS file.

-This will also create a demo [Simple](../simple/index.md) and [Missing](../missing/index.md) file, which give preview of the Anki Cards [in the release](https://github.com/badlydrawnrob/anki/releases) you'll upload to Anki app.
+This will also create a demo [Simple](../simple/index.md) and [Missing](../missing/index.md) file, which give a preview of the Anki Cards field data; from here you can copy/paste the data to your Anki card.
 Drag and drop each file into your browser/editor to view.

 - The `main.css` file is what's in your Anki Cards `Note Type(s)`.
 - The `build/data/*.html` files are just for demo purposes.
-- You can find the original HTML for each of the Anki Cards `Note Type`:
-    - `node_modules/anki/source/themes/cards/*/*-front.mustache`
-    - `node_modules/anki/source/themes/cards/*/*-reverse.mustache`

 ### Step 3